Nush001/Academic-Projects/README.md

 Date: 03/30/2024
 Focus: Assessed risks for OtakuGear Emporium, an anime merchandise startup, with a comprehensive risk response plan.

-## Communication and Visualization for Data Analytics
+## Communication and Visualization for Data Analytics(Census2 , Census3)

 Date: 03/31/2023
 Focus: Analyzed 2015 census data on tree species in New York City to highlight urban tree distribution and benefits.
 Capstone Project

-## Project: Sneaker Resale Market Analysis for Arbit Company
+## Project: Sneaker Resale Market Analysis for Arbit Company(BiweeklycapstoneF.ipynb)

 ### Introduction
 This project aims to predict the sold prices of sneakers using various features and machine learning techniques.